Workers Privacy Information Statement

 Right to correct your personal information

-If you want to exercise any of your rights, please email us at
+If you want to exercise any of your rights, please log into our self-service Portal (

 How do we handle changes to this statement?